Travel Tips to Optimise Your Next Family Holiday

 Don’t Be Wooed by Cheap Souvenirs

 Have you ever bought a souvenir that you thought was totally cool and unique, only to see hundreds more of them at stand after stand?
 Don’t waste your money on souvenirs, especially not during the first few days of your trip.
-If you get to the end of your trip and still want that thing you saw on day one, then, by all means, buy it.
+If you get to the end of your trip and still want that thing you saw on day one, buy it by all means.
 Most of the time, however, you’ll be happy you spent your travel budget elsewhere, like on trying exotic street food or being able to pay for an extra tour.

 Take Lots of Pictures